Welterweight (MMA): Ambiguity and clarification

 Many other sports that use the welterweight class, such as boxing, kickboxing, and Muay Thai, define it as below about 147 lb (67 kg).
 The MMA welterweight class is therefore significantly heavier than the welterweight class of these other sports.

 For the sake of uniformity, many American mixed martial arts websites refer to competitors between 156 and 170 lb (71 and 77 kg) as welterweights.
 This encompasses the Shooto middleweight division (167 lb / 76 kg).

 The welterweight limit, as defined by the Nevada State Athletic Commission and the Association of Boxing Commissions is 170 lb (77kg).

 Professional Champions

 Current champions

-This table is not always up to date.
-Last updated March 19, 2023.
+This table last updated in June 2025.